cryptpad/documentation/admin_guide/support_panel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Create a ticket for a user.
 They will receive a CryptPad notification to warn them.
 You can copy their user data from an existing support ticket, using the Copy button in the user data.

+1. Fill in the user data in the dedicated text field area.
+2. Give a title to your support ticket in the **New ticket** text area
+3. Insert one or multiples :ref:`support_prerecorded`
+4. Edit your message
+5. Add an attachement if needed
+6. Check as whom you'll be sending the ticket, for example if you :ref:`support_anonymously`
+7. ``Click SEND``